marzily/sales_api/README.md

 ### Random

+Return a random merchant:

 `/api/v1/merchants/random.json`

-Returns a random merchant

 ### Show Record

+Render a JSON representation of the appropriate record based on the ID number entered at (:id):

 `/api/v1/merchants/(:id).json`
-Renders a JSON representation of the appropriate record based on the ID number entered at (:id)

 ### Single Finders

-Each data category offers finders to return a single object representation:
+Each data category offers finders to return data for a single object by querying one of its attributes.
+Search parameters are case insensitive.
+Paths are defined below:

-`/api/v1/merchants/find?id=(:id)`

-Returns one merchant with the associated ID number entered at (:id).
-The "id" search parameter can be replaced with any of the attributes defined on the data type and is case insensitive.

-Attributes for each data object can be accessed via the paths listed below:

 ```
 Customers: